 On these six deals you are on lead against 3NT.
-Firstly, you have to decide which card to lead.
-Secondly (very important, this!) you need to keep careful track of the suit you lead.
+Firstly, you have to decide what card to lead.
+Secondly (very important, this!) you need to keep careful track of the suit you lead by counting the cards within it.